pvargasdev/LayoutForge/README.md

 ![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)

-A simple and powerful desktop application to organize and prepare images for printing on A4 sheets, ideal for prototyping card games and other printing projects.
+A simple and powerful desktop application to organize and prepare images for printing on A4 sheets, ideal for prototyping tabletop/card games and other printing projects.

 ---